HypnosServer/Discord-Bot/readme.md

 ## Help

 If you run into any issues, please contact AFunkyMonk#9467 on discord.
-Or on the [Hypnos Discord](https://discord.gg/BKadJsM)
+Or join the [Hypnos Discord](https://discord.gg/BKadJsM)

 ## Authors